Fujifilm X-T100 vs Leica D-LUX 5

 It is notable that the X-T100 has a microphone port, which is missing on the D-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D-LUX 5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX 5 was succeeded by the Leica D-LUX 6.
+Both the X-T100 and the D-LUX 5 have been discontinued, but can regularly be found used on eBay.
+The D-LUX 5 was replaced by the Leica D-LUX 6, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.